Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Appendix

 \subsubsection{Data movement reduction effect}

 LUQ requires the measurement of the maximum to choose the underflow threshold $\alpha$ (\cref{sec:luq}).
 This measurement can create a data movement bottleneck.
-In order to avoid it, we combine in LUQ the proposed maximum estimation of Hindsight \cite{Fournarakis2021InHindsightQR}, which use previous iterations statistics.
-In \cref{fig:hinsightMxMeasure} we compate between the measured maximum and the Hindsight estimation, showing they can similar value.
+In order to avoid it, we combine in LUQ the proposed maximum estimation of Hindsight \cite{Fournarakis2021InHindsightQR}, which uses previous iterations statistics.
+In \cref{fig:hinsightMxMeasure} we compare the measured maximum and the Hindsight estimation, showing they can have similar values.
 Moreover in \cref{tab:luqWithHindsight} we show that the effect of the Hindsight estimation on the network accuracy is negligible while completely eliminating the data movement bottleneck.
+In \cref{tab:expFNTHind} we extend \cref{tab:expFNT} and show the effect of applying the proposed FNT method (\cref{sec:fnt}) on the combination of LUQ with Hindisght.